fishedee/redva/docs/API.md

 #### `onError((err, dispatch) => {})`

-Triggered when `effect` has error or `subscription` throw error with `done`.
+Triggered when `action` has error or `subscription` throw error with `done`.
 Used for managing global error.

 Notice: `subscription`'s error must be throw with the send argument `done`. e.g.